 The library is now open.
 Safety measures are still being taken.
 Please read the following guidelines:

-- Patrons must sanitize their hands before entering the book stacks.
+- Patrons must sanitize their hands before touching books or browsing the stacks.

 - The Library computers are still unavailable at this time.